indyarmy/WQS-WP-Plugin/readme.txt

 == Description ==
 **WPQuery Shortcode** is a lightweight shortcode that wraps the functionality of WP_Query.

+Several filters are built in to allow all kinds of messing with how the output is displayed.
+From a simple "Recent Posts" block on your page to displaying upcoming events from your calendar plugin to showing the most visited job postings, **WPQuery Shortcode** can do it all.

 == Installation ==
 1. Upload the `wpquery-shortcode` folder to your `wp-content/plugins/` folder
 2. Activate the plugin